 The BRM opcode that loads the event data.

-Test the event import template by running the Universal Event (UE) Loader to ensure that event data can be loaded successfully from a sample event log file.
+Test the event import template by running UE Loader to ensure that event data can be loaded successfully from a sample event log file.

 To see a valid input flist that was created to load event data from the log file into a specific BRM event object: